ChineseMutualAid/computer-literacy-2017/static/lesson-1/slides.md

 ---
 # Turning on the computer

-- **Power switch** is on the back of the computer
+- The **power switch** is on the back of the computer
 - Look for it near the bottom
-- Press it once to turn the computer on or off
+- Press it once to turn the computer on

 ---
 # Adjusting the volume